mozilla/redash-ui-tests/README.md

 improve our documentation, or have ideas for how to improve **redash-ui-tests**?

-Please read our [contributing guide][contributing] and make sure to follow our [code of conduct][coc] when interacting with fellow community members.

-Check out the [good first issue][first] label for tasks, that are good candidates for your first contribution to **redash-ui-tests**.
+Read our [contributing guide][contributing] and check out the [good first issue][first] label for tasks, that are good candidates for your first contribution to **redash-ui-tests**.
 Your contributions greatly appreciated!
 Every little bit helps, and credit will always be given!

+Please note that **redash-ui-tests** is released with a [Contributor Code of Conduct][code of conduct].
+By participating in this project you agree to abide by its terms.

 ## Project organization